Neelakash-gituser/Online-Food-Website/README.md

 # Online-Food-Website
-Built a online food website with the help of Django as a backend framework  and HTML and CSS  for frontend development .
+Built an online food website with the help of Django as a backend framework  and HTML and CSS  for frontend development .